VSecDK/vsec.dk/_pages/moderators.md

 Need any form of help regarding VSec or the moderation of the VSec community, please reach out to one of our moderators.

 ## Kristian Bodeholt (Kristian Bodeholt)
-Work: Security Specialist @ Jyske Bank A/S
+Work: Senior Security Specialist @ Jyske Bank A/S
 [https://www.linkedin.com/in/kristianbodeholt](https://www.linkedin.com/in/kristianbodeholt)
 [https://twitter.com/bodeholt](https://twitter.com/bodeholt)